Meeting and surpassing all audience expectations every day.

 Wherever you go, that there is entrenched socialism, you have tyranny and totalitarianism.

-And you don't have life, human life anywhere near as just flat out enjoyable as it is in the United States.
+And you don't have life, human life, anywhere near as just flat out enjoyable as it is in the United States.

-That the United States has such wealth, such opportunity for contentment, pursuit of happiness, enjoyable lifestyle, expectation of all that.
+It could well be that they look at it just not fair that the United States has such wealth, such opportunity for contentment, pursuit of happiness, enjoyable lifestyle, expectation of all that.

 Maybe that's what bothers them.